 .
 All these tissues are controlled from the SENSORY CORTEX

-Concerning their sensitivity, this organ group follows together with the organs of the urino-rectal system
+This organ group follows together with the organs of the urino-rectal system

-the OUTER SKIN PATTERN
+the OUTER SKIN SENSITIVITY PATTERN

 (so named because of its connection to the outer skin) with hyposensitivity during the conflict-active phase and the Epileptoid Crisis